 Pratap

 Pratap is an Indian director, best known for Tamil cinema.
 Pratap began their career in 2000.
-With 30 credits to their name and an average audience rating of 6.7, Pratap remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Pratap remains one of the most prolific and celebrated talents in the industry.
 An emerging voice in Tamil cinema, Pratap is already attracting significant attention for their distinctive work.

 Language Distribution